Senior lecturer and Creative Media Production Programme leader, Te Rewa o Puanga - the School of Music and Creative Media Production

-Lucas Haley is an artist and educator, working in transmedia across video games, animation, audio, and installation art.
+Lucas Haley is an artist and educator, working across the media of video games, animation, film, creative technology, and installation art.
 His work examines the humorous and the sublime inherent in the relationship between ubiquitous virtual computing and actual embodied being.
-Haley leads the creative media production programme and primarily teaches into game design and animation papers.
+Haley leads the creative media production programme and primarily teaches into game design and the third year major projects.

-Game design, animation, virtual reality, augmented reality, Internet of Things, installation art, video, transgressive technology.
+Game design, game development, gamification, animation, virtual reality (VR), augmented reality (AR), mediated/mixed reality, Internet of Things, installation art, film and video, transgressive technology.

 Distance Culling, 2015